ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

    from ansible.module_utils.network.vyos.vyos import get_config, load_config

-See the module utilities developer guide see :doc:`dev_guide/developing_module_utilities` for more information.
+See the module utilities developer guide see :ref:`appendix_module_utilities` for more information.